We value our editorial independence, basing our comparison results, content and reviews on objective analysis without

 Travelers who are loyal to Delta should find the Platinum Delta SkyMiles® Credit Card more than adequate.
 It comes with a generous welcome offer, accelerated earnings toward SkyMiles Medallion Status and travel perks like discounted Delta Sky Club access and a free companion certificate annually.

-But if you spend more than $30,000 a year, you might get even higher status with the Delta Reserve® Credit Card from American Express.
+But if you spend more than $30,000 on purchases a year, you might get even higher status with the Delta Reserve® Credit Card from American Express.

 Frequently asked questions